 If you continue reading our Beginner’s Guide to Kodi, you’ll get to learn what to do after you install Kodi.
 First, we will be dealing with configuring Kodi’s settings.
 We will talk about eliminating unneeded options, optimizing the application’s performance and making sure you’re ready to add locally stored content.

 By default, Kodi comes in English.
 However, there’s a wide selection of languages that you can choose from.
 Aside from picking a new language, you can also change your time zone and pick a new keyboard system.
-What this means is that you don’t have to use the standard QWERTY layout.
+Here’s how this is done.

 - From the Home Screen, go to the Settings menu;